mre/endler.dev/content/posts/2019/kubernetes/index.md

 ## Batteries not included

 Nomad is the 20% of service orchestration that gets you 80% of the way.
 All it does is manage deployments.
 It takes care of your rollouts and restarts your containers in case of errors; and that's about it.

 If you want anything more, you have to bring it yourself.

-The entire point of Nomad is, that it does *less*: there is no [Control Plane], no [DaemonSet], no [network policy].
-Those components are provided by third-parties - or not at all.
+The entire point of Nomad is that it does *less*: there is no fine-grained rights management, no [DaemonSet], no [network policy].
+Those components are provided by a third-party - or not at all.

 Nomad is *just* an orchestrator.
 By that, it follows the Unix philosophy: one tool to do a single job and do it well.

-The best part about Nomad is, that it's easy to *replace*.
+The best part about Nomad is that it's easy to *replace*.
 There is little to no vendor lock-in because the functionality it provides can easily be integrated into any other system that manages services.
 It just runs as a plain old single binary on every machine in your cluster, that's it!